611: Inclement Weather

 Notification of Change in Schedule

-When parts of the University are to be closed or the work schedule modified with respect to employees not designated as emergency employees, the University will communicate the University’s operating status via HOYAlert (text message and voice message for subscribers) and a dated message on the telephone weather hot line.
+When parts of the University are to be closed or the work schedule modified with respect to employees not designated as emergency employees, the University will communicate the University’s operating status via HOYAlert (text message and voice message for subscribers) and a dated message on the weather line.
 Additional information may be posted to the University’s website.
-A telephone weather line at 202-687- SNOW (7669) with a recorded message has been established for employees to call that will outline the University’s Plan related to the inclement weather or other emergency situation.
-The message on the telephone line is the official University status.
+A weather line at (202) 687-7669 with a recorded message has been established for employees to call that will outline the University’s Plan related to the inclement weather or other emergency situation.
+The message on the weather line is the official University status.

 Plan